 Only at Disneyland

-Beyond the themed food offerings, there are treats as distinctively Disney as those mouse-eared hats: Dole whip, churros, massive pickles, meaty turkey legs, hot popcorn, and Mickey-shaped pretzels (of which park goers gobble more than 800,000 a year).
+Beyond the themed food offerings, there are treats as distinctively Disney as those mouse-eared hats: Dole whip, churros, massive pickles, meaty turkey legs, and Mickey-shaped pretzels (of which park goers gobble more than 800,000 a year).

 Feeding the Kids